-During the measurements presented here, the Partector Pro thus fulfilled the requirements as set in CEN/TS 16976:2016 and prEN 16976:2023, even though the measurements were not conducted under well controlled laboratory conditions and not with a well-defined test aerosol as requested by the Technical Specification/standard, but under field conditions and with atmospheric aerosol.
-This high level of agreement between number concentrations measured with Partector Pro and MPSS is astonishing, given the fact that the manufacturer specifies the uncertainty range for the number concentration measurement as ±30%.
+During the measurements presented here, the Partector Pro thus fulfilled the requirements as set in CEN/TS 16976:2016 and prEN 16976:2023, even though the measurements were not conducted under well-controlled laboratory conditions and not with a well-defined test aerosol as requested by the technical specification/standard, but under field conditions and with atmospheric aerosol.
+This high level of agreement between number concentrations measured with Partector Pro and MPSS is astonishing, given the fact that the manufacturer specifies the uncertainty range for the number concentration measurement as $\pm 30$ %.
 It is possible that this excellent agreement may not hold at other measurement sites and/or other applications.
-Nonetheless, the very high linearity of the data Figure 6 are proof of the good performance of the instrument.
+Nonetheless, the very high linearity of the data (Fig. 6) is proof of the good performance of the instrument.